tumblr/policy/privacy-policy.md

   with the Site

-This Privacy Policy describes how we treat the information we collect when you visit and use the Site or Services.
+This Privacy Policy describes how we treat the information we collect when you visit and use the Services.
 When you use the Services, you are consenting to the collection, transfer, manipulation, storage, disclosure and other uses of your information as described in this Privacy Policy.

 Because your privacy is important, we ask that you please read this Policy carefully.
-We've also included annotations throughout this policy; these annotations aren't a part of the policy itself, but are intended to help you follow the text and to emphasize key sections.
+We've also included higlighted annotations throughout this policy; these annotations aren't a part of the policy itself, but are intended to help you follow the text and to emphasize key sections.

+Children

+  "We do not collect personally identifiable information from children."

+  The Services are not directed towards, and ThinkUp does not knowingly collect information from, children under the age of 13.
+If you are a parent and believe your child under the age of thirteen (13) has created a Services account or otherwise provided personal information to ThinkUp, please contact us at help@thinkup.com.

 What This Privacy Policy Covers

   "This Policy covers information you share with ThinkUp, not third parties."

   This Privacy Policy covers our treatment of information gathered when you are using or accessing the Services.
-This Privacy Policy also covers our treatment of any information that our partners share with us or that we share with our partners.

 This Privacy Policy does not apply to the practices of third parties that we do not own or control, including but not limited to any third party websites, services and applications ("Third Party Services") that you elect to access through the Service or to individuals that we don't manage or employ.
-While we try to facilitate access only to those Third Party Services that share our respect for your privacy, we don't take responsibility for the content or privacy policies of those Third Party Services.
 We encourage you to carefully review the privacy policies of all Third Party Services you access.

 What Information We Collect and How We Use It